-The median house price in Junortoun is $822,000, having declined 5% over the past year.
-The current median weekly rent is $440.
-This gives a gross rental yield of approximately 2.8%.
+Median house prices in Junortoun stand at $822,000, having moved lower by 5% over the last twelve months.
+The current median weekly rent is $493.
+This gives a gross rental yield of approximately 3.1%.
 The median monthly mortgage repayment is $1,950.

 Public transport access includes 17 bus stops.
 The crime rate in the Greater Bendigo LGA is higher than average at 9,634 incidents per 100,000 population.

-From an investment perspective, Junortoun offers a gross rental yield of 2.8%, rated as low yield.
+Looking at the investment signals, The gross rental yield works out to roughly 3.1%, which reads as moderate yield.
 Property prices are near the state median ($822K/$875K).
 The price-to-income ratio of 7.3x is considered moderate.
 House prices have moved -5.0% year-on-year.
+Population growth of +1.0% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.